henkelmax/simple-voice-chat-bot/readme.md

 Admins can also clean up the thread database by locking all threads that are older than a week by entering the `/cleanup` command.

+## Additional Notes

+- The bot doesn't keep track of locked threads anymore, so please don't re-open them.
+- Normal users shouldn't have permission to write messages in the support channel.

 ## Environment Variables

 | Variable                       | Default value     | Description                                          |